Implications of electromagnetic scale anomaly to QCD chiral phase transition in smaller quark mass regime: $T_{\mathrm{pc}}$ does not drop with eB: Pseudocritical temperature

 \subsection{$T_{\rm p c}$ does not drop with $e B$ in the smaller quark mass range}

 In Fig.~\ref{Tpc} we show $T_{\rm p c}(eB)$, normalized to $T_{\rm p c}(0)$ ($T_{\rm p c}(eB)$ at $eB = 0$), as a function of $e B$ with various quark masses.
 As clearly seen from the figure, $T_{\rm p c}$ does not drop with $e B$ for smaller quark masses unlike the case at the physical point, rather tends to increase with $e B$ as quark masses get smaller.
-We have observed the critical point around $m_0=0.003 \mathrm{GeV}$ and $m_s=0.03 \mathrm{GeV}$.
-This imply that the expected universal dropping trend of $T_{\rm pc}$ with increasing $e B$ may not be seen in the small quark mass regime.
-Note that since the thermomagnetic potential in Eq.(\ref{Omega}) is quark-flavor universal up to the electromagnetic charge difference, the presently observed trend is almost flavor universal, i.e., the flavor-independent feature seen in the quark mass plane like in the Columbia plot.
+We have observed the critical point around $m_0=0.002\, \mathrm{GeV}$ and $m_s=0.02 \, \mathrm{GeV}$.
+This implies that the expected universal drop trend of $T_{\rm pc}$ with the increase $e B$ may not be seen in the small quark mass regime.
+Note that since the thermomagnetic potential in Eq.(\ref{Omega}) is quark-flavor universal up to the electromagnetic charge difference, the presently observed trend is almost flavor universal.

-In the case close to the chiral limit, as long as the $e B$ is less than a critical value, the chiral phase transition is first-order, otherwise it goes like a smooth transition including second-order and crossover, as has been noted in the literature~\cite{YuanyuanWang:2022nds}.
-Indeed, this trend has also been observed in the present study as shown in the Columbia plot, Fig.~\ref{phase-dia}.
-There the plot has just been projected onto the $m_0=m_s$ plane (in the three flavor symmetric limit), which, however, still keeps the generic trend because of the almost flavor universal feature of the thermomagnetic potential in Eq.(\ref{Omega}), as noted above.

-We also find in Fig.~\ref{Tpc} that with sufficiently large quark masses, the magnetic field contribution gets decoupled ($eB \to 0$), so that the effect of the magnetic field to $T_{\rm p c}$ becomes weaker.
-This tendency qualitatively coincides with the results in the strong $e B$ regime from lattice QCD~\cite{DElia:2018xwo} and NJL-like effective models~\cite{GomezDumm:2017iex,Ali:2024mnn}.

-The disappearance of the first order nature at the critical $eB$s, as read off from Fig.~\ref{Tpc}, has been observed in the smaller quark mass regime.
-This feature is linked to the reduction of $T_{\rm pc}$ with increasing $eB$ as seen in Fig.~\ref{M-peak}.
+Trying a smooth and simple extrapolation from lattice results in a strong $eB$ regime to the weak $eB$ regime, one could make the present NJL model extended by a running effect associated with an intrinsic $eB$ and/or $T$ dependence into the four-fermion coupling $G$ to achieve more quantitative agreement between the model and lattice data on the quark condensates by the fitting procedure.
+To this end, we may refer to the literature~\cite{Ferreira:2014kpa} and introduce the fitting function of $G$ for the three-flavor model case as